 Read Case Study: AutoNation

-- – BPMN: A graphical representation for specifying business processes in a business process model.
+- – BPMN: A graphical representation for specifying all types of business processes in a business process model.
 It was previously known as Business Process Modeling Notation.

 - – SOA: A solution which implements a SOA (Software as a Service) model.